datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 to be of something close to an hour.
 What I'm looking for is a candidate that:

 * has a basic understanding of how the platform is integrated
-* able to produce at least one additional chart based on the provided data
+* is able to produce at least one additional chart based on the provided data
-* able to implement at least
+* is able to implement at least
 [one additional chart type](https://google-developers.appspot.com/chart/interactive/docs/gallery)
 * and optionally sketch out a general layout for a future interface and/or future data (vision, not polish, will be evaluated).